Over the past several weeks, I’ve had the opportunity both to visit

 all come from Santa Barbara.
 No disappointment whatsoever, however, in

-the 2010 Estate Pinot Noir, the 2010 Uplands Pinot Noir, and most significantly, the utterly delectable 2010 Westslope Pinot Noir.
+the quality of their wines, with a trio of superlative offerings: the 2010 Estate Pinot Noir, the 2010 Uplands Pinot Noir, and most significantly, the utterly delectable 2010 Westslope Pinot Noir.
 Such wines can only make one interpolate how their sold out 2010 Swan Pinot Noir might have tasted.

 I will excoriate them if they ever fail to show again!
 I’ve also had a